Appendix C. Boot options reference

 inst.usefbxoption to prompt the installation program to use the frame buffer X driver instead of a hardware-specific driver.
 This option is equivalent to

-modprobe.blacklist=option to blacklist or completely disable one or more drivers.
+modprobe.blacklist=option to blocklist or completely disable one or more drivers.
 Drivers (mods) that you disable using this option cannot load when the installation starts, and after the installation finishes, the installed system retains these settings.
-You can find a list of the blacklisted drivers in the
+You can find a list of the blocklisted drivers in the

 /etc/modprobe.d/directory.
 Use a comma-separated list to disable multiple drivers.
 For example: